srcimon/screwbox/README.md

 ### screwbox-core

-Adds the core functionality of the engine.
+Adds the core functionality of the ScrewBox engine.
 Nothing more needed to make game.

 ``` xml
 <dependency>